irmen/Pyro4/docs/source/clientcode.rst

 The result value of an asynchronous batch call is a special object.
 See :ref:`async-calls` for more details about it.
 This is some simple code doing an asynchronous batch::

-    results = batch(async=True)
+    results = batch(asynchronous=True)
-    # do some stuff... until you're ready and require the results of the async batch:
+    # do some stuff... until you're ready and require the results of the asynchronous batch:
     for result in results.value:
         print(result)    # process the results